ustwo/videoplayback-ios/README.md

 import VideoPlaybackKit

-#### Play a single video in a view

-Single Video view - add a single view to your screen which contains video content
+#### Play a single video in a view - add a single view to your screen which contains video content

 1. Define the Video Type (local or remote)

 ```swift